 If you're after something a bit tougher, you should be prepared to invest a bit more in the shoes.
 In the case of the Lake CX402, a lot more, but you're getting a shoe with a super thick K-lite kangaroo leather upper and a super solid carbon fiber sole.
 If you want shoes that are even tougher, you need to take a look at the Scott Road RC SL, which is an almost entirely carbon fiber shoe.

 These are just fine for riders just starting out, riders looking to get in on that upstroke and control game without breaking the bank, and those who just want a functional pair of spin shoes.

-$120 is a pretty reasonable ask for these.
+Their retail is a pretty reasonable ask.
 They're good shoes, but they'd be more competitive at a 10-15% discount.

 Though the Apeckx II didn't pick up any awards, it's still a solid shoe that won't set you back a ton.
-Some of the premium road bike shoes like the Lake CX402 and Sidi Wire Vent Carbon run north of $500.
+Some of the premium road bike shoes like the Lake CX402 and Sidi Wire Vent Carbon run well north of the Giros' going price.
 You can almost buy a pair of Giros for your entire family and the dog for the price of one pair of either of the premium models.
 New riders and those looking for a bargain that will last a while, take a bit of abuse, and still kick out the power will be happy with these.

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More